magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44505-graphql-applying-reward-points-does-not-update-grand-total.md

 ## Issue

-The GraphQL query for a cart applying reward points does not update the grand total.
+The GraphQL query for a cart applying reward points does not return the correct grand total.

 <ins>Steps to reproduce</ins>:

 1. Configure reward points.
-1. Create a cart and apply some points.
+1. Create a cart and apply some reward points.
 1. Call the `GetCart` query from the `GraphQL` endpoint and retrieve your cart:
     ```GraphQL
     query {